Vanguard Brokerage Services

 - Industry-leading expense ratios

-- Three-quarters of Vanguard funds beat competitor returns
+- Over three-quarters of Vanguard ETFs beat competitor returns

-- Most Vanguard funds don't produce taxable gains, reducing the investor's tax burden
+- Most Vanguard ETFs don't produce taxable gains, reducing the investor's tax burden

 - Free stock trading

 Founded in 1975, The Vanguard Group has become a premier investment management company in the U.S. and one of the largest in the world.
 The majority of its services involve investment-grade funds like ETFs and mutual funds.
-Investors pay minimal expense ratios on Vanguard funds and receive outsized returns compared to competing companies.
+Investors can choose from a wide selection of highly rated funds and pay minimal expense ratios on Vanguard funds compared to the industry average.

 Vanguard also offers an online brokerage service where investors and traders can trade stocks, bonds and ETFs commission-free.
-Investors aren’t held to account minimums when investing with Vanguard, which offers a vast array of educational materials, making it a perfect option for a new investor.
+Investors who invest on their own aren’t held to account minimums when investing with Vanguard, which offers a vast array of educational materials, making it a perfect option for a new investor.

-The company manages trillions of dollars in funding by offering a long list of compelling key features.
+The company manages trillions of dollars in assets and offers a long list of compelling key features.
 Here’s a look at some of the most important services it provides.

-Vanguard offers more than 100 ETFs and mutual funds to customers.
+Vanguard offers nearly 400 of its own ETFs and mutual funds to customers, but you can invest in partners’ funds as well.
 This focus on investment-grade funds is a hallmark of this company.
 Customers have other investment options, too, which include:

 - Stock trading.
 Offering commission-free, online brokerage services, Vanguard allows investors to trade stocks and ETFs through its platform.